 Givens is a model, and interestingly these stock images that invade the web are the result of a joint project with her photographer boyfriend, and she actually participates in the production process as a whole.
 They create an average of 200 new images a month, which also explains the huge variety of pictures of her that are available for license at big outlets like Shutterstock and iStock.

 That’s not all, though.
-Despite being portrayed as a businesswoman, a backpack traveller or a freshman college girl, Ariane is actually a beauty and health blogger and writer, and a health coach.
+Despite being portrayed as a businesswoman, a backpack traveler, or a freshman college girl, Ariane is actually a beauty and health blogger and writer, and a health coach.
 And yes, her face also dots her own blog site, The Radiant Peach.

 You wondering how much her images are used in an advertisement?
 Check out a short video made out from hundreds of ads starring her: